edoaltamura/edoaltamura/README.md

 - **Hourglass** (part of _SWprofile_) is coming soon! ⌛️ Look at the radial distribution of gas through a new lens.
 Build interpretable radial profiles and probe the baryonic physics shaping your galaxies.
 - **SWconnect** is coming soon!
 Organise the metadata, I/O files and workflow intermediate files of your complex simulation project in a systematic, memorable way.
 No more need to treasure-hunt for your cooling tables or output list!

-My research spans across two domains: quantum & high-performance computing algorithms, and computational cosmology for galaxy evolution.
+My research spans two domains: quantum & high-performance computing algorithms, and computational cosmology for galaxy evolution.

 # 🌍 Open-source
 I am passionately committed to the principles of _open science_ and _open data_, viewing them as the drivers of impactful innovation and discovery.
 My mission is to foster a collaborative scientific community, where the boundaries of knowledge are continually expanded through the free exchange of ideas and acknowledgement of intellectual property.